MattDaines/PowerShell-Profile/readme.md

 For **VS Code** you will need to update the setting `terminal.integrated.fontFamily` to: `CaskaydiaCove Nerd Font Mono`.
 You can also provide a list: `'CaskaydiaCove Nerd Font Mono', Consolas, 'Courier New', monospace`.

-❗ If the glyphs aren't showing up, restart VS Code!
+> ❗If the glyphs aren't showing up, restart VS Code!

 ### Import The Profile